paulinohuerta/grepredis/README.md

 # Grepredis

-Grepredis is a AWK script for searching patterns in lists and hashs of a server Redis.
+Grepredis is a AWK script for searching patterns in lists and hashes of a server Redis.

 # !NOTE!